wet-boew/wet-boew-drupal/modules/custom/wetkit_migrate/README.md

 WetKit Migrate
 ==============
-Shows to work with the migrate module to migrate in your sites data.
+Shows how to work with the migrate module to migrate in your sites data.
 Uses the HTML documents from WET as an example.

 Customizations
 --------------